 When a task item is opened, it is automatically validated, and errors are listed on the Messages tab in the Tasks pane.
 Task validation errors occur when task steps reference project items that are inaccessible, for example, a task step references a layer that has been removed from the active view.

-After resolving existing task errors, click Validate under Messages in the Tasks pane to confirm that there are no more errors or to check for any additional errors.
+- After resolving existing task errors, click Validate under Messages in the Tasks pane to confirm that there are no more errors and to check for additional errors.